-Approvals depend chiefly on a straightforward valuation of the property being offered as security for the loan, rather than an assessment of the borrower’s earnings and credit-worthiness.
-So short-term bridging finance can be arranged quickly – within a matter of weeks, and occasionally literally within a week.
+Approvals depend chiefly on a straightforward valuation of the property being offered as security for the loan, rather than an assessment of the borrower’s earnings and credit profile.
+So short-term bridging finance can be arranged quickly – within a matter of weeks, and sometimes literally within a week.

 Bridging loans can be used for:

-- Buying property at auction, and the cost of renovations
+- Buying at auction, and the cost of renovations

 - Self-build projects